- Written by Dr.Mehmet Demircioglu

 A hair transplant is not finished when the patient leaves the clinic.
 The first days are about graft protection.
 The first weeks are about healing.
 The following months are about waiting for growth to mature.

-I would generally advise choose the clinic that gives you the clearest medical reasoning, not the clinic that gives you the most exciting promise.
+I would generally advise you to choose the clinic that gives you the clearest medical reasoning, not the clinic that gives you the most exciting promise.
 A safe clinic will explain limits.
 It will protect the donor area.
 It will design a hairline that can age well.
 It will discuss future hair loss directly.
 It will make surgeon responsibility clear.

 Turkey can be an excellent place for hair transplantation when the clinic is chosen carefully.
 But the wrong clinic can turn a lower price into a lifelong problem.
 Take your time, compare the right details, and do not let travel convenience or discount pressure make the decision for you.